OSU-Okmulgee's Orthotics/Prosthetics Clinic gets Creek Nation support for Creek Diabetic Patients

 due to diabetes.
 He introduced legislation to the Muscogee (Creek) Nation National

-Clinic to provide treatment, care and customized help for Creek citizens to deal with
+Clinic to provide treatment, care, and customized help for Creek citizens who are

-the results of diabetes.
-The funding is administered through the Muscogee (Creek)
+dealing with the results of diabetes.
+The funding is administered through the Muscogee

-Johnson says he spearheaded the effort because of his desire to serve the Creek people
+Johnson says he led the effort because of his desire to serve the Creek people and

-and his interest in diabetes patients’ care, since he himself is a diabetic.
-Johnson
+his interest in diabetes patients’ care since he is a diabetic.
+Johnson is aware that,

 Jerry Wilson, chair of OSU-Okmulgee’s Health and Environmental Technologies Division,